-- the carrying value of the Group's property and equipment as at 31 December 2020 was QR 23,161,192 thousands (2019: QR 24,143,700 thousands) and the related depreciation charge for the year was QR 905,922 thousands (2019: QR 904,650 thousands) respectively.
-This represents 70.9% and 78.0% of the Group's total assets and the net profit respectively, hence a material portion of the consolidated financial position and consolidated income. - the useful life of the vessels including estimation of residual values for the purpose of depreciation charge are reviewed annually by the management with reference to the available facts and circumstances.
+Key audit matter How our audit addresses the key audit matter Carrying value of property and equipment The carrying value of the Group's property and equipment as at 31 December 2021 was QR 22,266,476 thousands (2020: QR 23,161,192 thousands) and the related depreciation charge for the year was QR 901,413 thousands (2020: QR 905,922 We obtained understanding on the design and implementation of key controls around the processes of estimating useful lives and residual values; thousands) respectively.
+This represents 68.9% and 66.5% of the Group's total assets and the net profit respectively, hence a material portion of the consolidated financial position and consolidated income.
+We assessed the reasonableness of Group management's assertions and estimates regarding estimated useful lives and residual values based on our knowledge and experience of the industry; and The useful life of the vessels including estimation of residual values for the purpose of depreciation charge are reviewed annually by the management, along with whether there are any indicators of impairment present with reference to the available facts and circumstances. • We challenged the Group's assessment of possible internal and external indicators of impairment in relation to the vessels, such as obsolescence. decline in market values, operating losses etc based on our knowledge and experience of the industry and understanding of the charter hire agreements.
 This involves a significant degree of management judgement and estimates, hence, we considered this to be a key audit matter.
+Information regarding the property and equipment is included in Note 4 to the consolidated financial statements.